timwco/talks/Angular/angular.md

 * Helps with organization of JavaScript
 * Works well with other libraries (but requires none of them)
 * Ability to create extremely fast websites
-* It is easy to write tests for - _cause of modules_
+* It is easy to write tests for - _because of modules_

 ---